hed-standard/hed-specification/docs/source/08_HED_ontology.md

 # 8. The HED ontology

 --------DRAFT DRAFT DRAFT DRAFT DRAFT ------------
+## 8.1.
+Two views of HED

-HED (Hierarchical Event Descriptors) has a standard vocabulary (the HED standard schema) and additional community-specific vocabularies (HED library schemas) that can be used to annotate and analyze experimental data.
+HED (Hierarchical Event Descriptors) has a standard hierarchically-organized vocabulary (the HED standard schema) and additional community-specific vocabularies (HED library schemas) that can be used to annotate and analyze experimental data.
-The structure of HED vocabularies and the supporting HED ecosystem focus on supporting these activities.
+The HED vocabularies and the supporting HED ecosystem are designed to support these activities.

 A second view of HED --- the HED ontology provides a mapping between HED schemas and classical ontologies in order to support semantic analysis and reasoning.